 Deborah M. Shelton

-Deborah is nimble and pragmatic, and leverages those skills to work with clients on developing optimal regulatory strategies to navigate complex, cutting-edge issues.
+Deborah is agile and pragmatic and leverages those skills to work with clients on developing optimal regulatory strategies to navigate complex, cutting-edge issues.
 She frequently works with companies developing digital health technologies.
-Amidst shifting legal and policy issues and evolving changes in the FDA and related legal framework governing digital health products, Deborah provides regulatory advice to help clients bring their products to market and stay compliant with legal and regulatory requirements.
+Amidst shifting legal and policy issues and evolving changes in the FDA and related legal framework governing software as a medical device (SaMD) and other digital health products, Deborah provides regulatory advice to help clients bring their products to market and stay compliant with legal and regulatory requirements.

 Deborah has extensive legislative and regulatory experience with biosimilars, including serving as the lead US attorney on the biosimilars team at a global biotech company successfully marketing both innovator and biosimilar products.
 Deborah’s biosimilar expertise is a continuation from her extensive work over the years on matters in which patent and regulatory law intersect, including Hatch-Waxman and other regulatory exclusivities.
 In this capacity, Deborah works closely with litigation colleagues to craft legal theories, arguments, and strategies in support of her clients’ positions in Hatch-Waxman and other complex matters arising under the federal Food, Drug, and Cosmetic Act and related laws.